Rankin County Confederate Monument: Historical context

 According to the NRHP application's narrative statement of historical significance, "Local tradition holds that 'the monument marks the spot where General Sherman ordered his troops to stack arms during the siege of Brandon....'"
 The monument is an example of many similar monuments erected in southern parks and squares during a period postbellum resurgence in regional identity that occurred from approximately 1870 until the first World War.
 The Rankin County Confederate Monument differs from other, similar monuments in that it is oriented to face west, toward the direction where Union troops entered town during the Siege of Brandon.
 Most other such monuments are oriented to face toward the north.

+The monument's dedication took place on September 29, 1907.
+Daisy McLaurin Stevens, the President of the United Daughters of the Confederacy's Mississippi Division, she gave an speech at the event.